Secret Sleuth Book 4

 He snatched a sample from the stand beside a corner of the deli as he marched past, then pushed open the double swinging doors.
 As they thwapped closed, then re-opened a bit from the force, we heard his angry, “Good God.”

 The doors settled closed and we heard nothing more.COLLAPSE

 Now in Paperback and Audiobook!

-The print edition of Death on Covert Circle is now available at Amazon and Barnes & Noble and is coming soon to Walmart.com and other online booksellers.
+The print edition of Death on Covert Circle is now available at Amazon and Barnes & Noble, plus Walmart.com and other online booksellers.

 Death on Covert Circle, narrated by Betsy Moore, also is available in audio at all the major audiobook e-tailers such as Audible, Amazon, Apple, Kobo, Google Play and Chirp.
-Betsy's in the studio now reading Death on Shady Bridge.
+You also can now get these versions direct from me at my online store.